Koszul complexes and spectra of projective hypersurfaces with isolated singularities

 \section{Abstract}

-For a projective hypersurface with isolated singularities, we generalize some well-known results in the nonsingular case due to Griffiths, Scherk, Steenbrink, Varchenko, and others.
-They showed, for instance, a relation between the mixed Hodge structure on the vanishing cohomology and the Gauss-Manin system filtered by shifted Brieskorn lattices of a defining homogeneous polynomial by using the V-filtration of Kashiwara and Malgrange.
-Numerically this implied an identity between the Steenbrink spectrum and the Poincar\'e polynomial of the Milnor algebra.
-In our case, however, we have to replace these with the pole order spectrum and the alternating sum of the Poincar\'e series of certain subquotients of the Koszul cohomologies respectively, and then study the pole order spectral sequence which does not necessarily degenerate at $E_2$.
-This non-degeneration is closely related with the torsion of the Brieskorn module which vanished in the classical case.
+For a projective hypersurface $Z$ with isolated singularities, we generalize some well-known assertions in the nonsingular case due to Griffiths, Scherk, Steenbrink, Varchenko, and others about the relations between the Steenbrink spectrum, the Poincar\'e polynomial of the Jacobian ring, and the roots of Bernstein-Sato polynomial for a defining polynomial $f$ up to sign forgetting the multiplicities.
+We have to use the pole order spectrum and the alternating sum of the Poincar\'e series of certain subquotients of the Koszul cohomologies, and study the pole order spectral sequence.
+We show sufficient conditions for vanishing or non-vanishing of the differential $d_1$ of the spectral sequence, which are useful in many applications.
+We prove also symmetries of the dimensions of the subquotients of Koszul cohomologies, which are crucial for computing the roots of BS polynomials.
+We can deduce that the roots of BS polynomial whose absolute values are larger than $n-1-n/d$ are determined by the ``torsion part" of the Jacobian ring (modulo the roots of BS polynomial for $Z$) if all the singularities of $Z$ are weighted homogeneous.
+Here $d=\deg f$ and $n$ is the dimension of the ambient affine space.

-\centerline{\bf Introduction} \bs\nin Let $f$ be a homogeneous polynomial in the graded $\C$-algebra $R:=\C[x_1,\dots,x_n]$ where $\deg x_i=1$ and $n\ges 2$.
+\centerline{\bf Introduction} \bsn Let $f$ be a homogeneous polynomial in the graded $\C$-algebra $R:=\C[x_1,\dots,x_n]$ where $\deg x_i=1$ and $n\ges 2$.
 Set $d=\deg f$.
 Consider the shifted Koszul complex

-Here $\Om^j:=\Gamma(\C^n,\Om_{\C^n}^j)$ with $\Om_{\C^n}^j$ algebraic so that the $\Om^j$ are finite free graded $R$-modules, and the degree of $\Om^j$ in $\sKf$ is shifted so that
+\nin Here $\Om^j:=\Gamma(\C^n,\Om_{\C^n}^j)$ with $\Om_{\C^n}^j$ algebraic so that the $\Om^j$ are finite free graded $R$-modules, and the degree of $\Om^j$ in $\sKf$ is shifted so that

-In general the shift of degree by $p$ of a graded module $M$ will denoted by $M(p)$, where the latter is defined by $M(p)_k=M_{k+p}$.
+\nin In general the shift of degree by $p$ of a graded module $M$ will denoted by $M(p)$, where the latter is defined by $M(p)_k=M_{k+p}$.
 Since the dualizing complex for complexes of $R$-modules is given by $\Om^n[n]$, we have the self-duality

-\sk In this paper we assume
+\nin \sk In this paper we assume